 When a business purchases inventory to resell, it can do so without paying sales tax.
-In order to do so, the retailer will need to provide a Pennsylvania Exemption Certificate (commonly called a Resale Certificate in most states) to their vendor.
+To be eligible for the sales tax exemption, the retailer will provide a Pennsylvania Exemption Certificate (commonly called a Resale Certificate in most states) to their vendor.

 Learn more about how the Pennsylvania Exemption Certificate works, how to get one, and more.